simpleinjector/Documentation/source/assembly-loading-resolution-conflicts.rst

 Resolution conflicts caused by dynamic assembly loading
 =======================================================

-Simple Injector can sometimes throw an exception message similar to the following when batch-registration is mixed with dynamic loading of assemblies:
+Simple Injector can sometimes throw an exception message similar to the following when Auto-Registration is mixed with dynamic loading of assemblies:

 .. container:: Note